wp-plugins/front-end-only-users/readme.txt

 == Changelog ==

+= 0.2 =
+- Fixed a number of bugs that made plugin unusable

 = 0.1 =
 - Initial beta version.
 Please make comments/suggestions in the "Support" forum.

 == Upgrade Notice ==

+- The bugs that make plugin impossible to use for most users have been fixed